1994 European Parliament election in Portugal

-The 1994 European Parliament election in Portugal was the election of MEP representing Portugal constituency for the 1994-1999 term of the European Parliament.
+An election of MEP representing Portugal constituency for the 1994-1999 term of the European Parliament was held on 12 June 1994.
 It was part of the wider 1994 European election.
-In Portugal the election was held on 12 June.

-In the closest nationwide election in Portuguese history, the Socialist Party (PS) polled just less than 0.5% ahead of the Social Democrats (PSD).
-Nonetheless, it was a very strong performance from the Socialists, as they gained 6% more than in 1989, and also won 2 more MEP.
+In the closest nationwide election in Portuguese history, the Socialist Party (PS) polled just less than 0.5 percent ahead of the Social Democrats (PSD).
+Nonetheless, it was a very strong performance from the Socialists, as they gained 6 percent more than in 1989, and also won three more MEP.
 It was also the first nationwide election victory for the PS since the 1983 general elections.
-At that time, the PSD was in government for almost 9 years, but the party suffered little wear.
-The Social Democrats won 34.4% of the votes, a gain of more than 1.5% compared with 1989, and were able to hold on to the 9 seats they won in 1989.
+At that time, the PSD was in government for nearly 9 years, under Prime Minister Cavaco Silva, but the party suffered little wear.
+The Social Democrats won 34.4 percent of the votes, a gain of more than 1.5 compared with 1989, and were able to hold on to the 9 seats they won in 1989.

 The People's Party (CDS–PP), although losing some ground, was able to win back 3rd place with a very nationalist and anti-Europe speech.
-The CDS–PP won 12.5% of the votes, a drop of almost 2%, but maintained their 3 seats.
+The CDS–PP won 12.5 percent of the votes, a drop of almost 2 percent, but maintained their 3 seats.
 The Democratic Unity Coalition (CDU) had a very poor performance, falling to 4th place, and losing both share of vote and seats.
-The Communist/Green alliance won just 11% of the votes, a drop of 3%, and lost one seat from the Ecologist Party "The Greens".
+The Communist/Green alliance won just 11 percent of the votes, a drop of 3 percent, and lost one seat from the Ecologist Party "The Greens".

-Turnout fell to all-time low levels, with just 35.5% of voters casting a ballot.
+Turnout fell to all-time low levels, with just 35.5 percent of voters casting a ballot.